Back to School

 Elementary school and New Middle School in Eichgraben, Lower Austria

-So instead of copying preexisting structures, we’re expanding the old school by new, spacious rooms while also showing a growing community how a school is a place where, even as an adult, you should be able to experience surprise when you walk in!
+Instead of copying preexisting structures, we expanded the old school by new spaces and showed a growing community how, even for adults, a school is a place where you just might be in for a surprise when you walk in!

 Type of commission